 There are four Jewish cemeteries in Stockholm, two of which are still in use: the Southern Jewish cemetery in Sköndal and Northern Jewish cemetery in Solna.

-Synagogue, Jewish cemetery, active Jewish community.
+A national landmark synagogue, Jewish cemetery, active Jewish community.

 Östra Larmgatan 12